Reducing the cost of cloud: Tips for reducing your spend at any cloud provider

 There are, however, a number of tips and tricks that you can action today that will help you reduce your cloud bill at any provider.
-With the right tools in your arsenal, you can ensure you're on top of all charges coming your way, whilst still reaping all the benefits that cloud has to offer.
+By implementing cloud cost management, the process of monitoring, controlling, and optimizing spend, you can eliminate unnecessary expenses and ensure you are only paying for the value you receive.

 Organizational culture